Avner Halperin: Early life and education

-Avner Halperin was born and raised in Jerusalem, Israel.
-He spent the last six years of his schooling in the United States, attending high school in Washington, D.C.
-After high school, he served in the IDF.
-He earned a B.Sc. in physics from the Hebrew University of Jerusalem and, later, an M.Sc. in the subject from Tel Aviv University.
-He earned an MBA through the Sloan Fellows program at MIT, where his thesis documented the role of American CEOs in Israeli companies.
+Halperin was born and raised in Jerusalem, Israel.
+In his youth, he spent six years in the United States and attended high school in Washington, D.C.
+After high school, he served in the IDF in the Intelligence Corps, where he headed an R&D department and received the Intelligence Innovation Award.

+He earned a B.Sc. degree in physics from the Hebrew University of Jerusalem and an M.Sc. in applied physics from Tel Aviv University.
+He later completed an MBA at the MIT Sloan School of Management as a Sloan Fellow, where his thesis examined the role of American CEOs in Israeli companies.